philcrissman/pcdotnet-octopress/_posts/2016-02-08-developing-mental-discipline.markdown

 date: 2016-02-08T09:56:42-08:00
 comments: true
 ---
-I think you can develop discipline.
+{% newthought "I think you can" %} develop discipline.
 You can develop mental toughness.
 I think of it as a muscle, like any other muscle, and you develop it by using it.

 Listening to the [Jocko Podcast](http://jockopodcast2.com/) the other day, Jocko answered a similar question by saying (paraphrased): How do you get up earlier?
 You... _get up earlier_.<!--more--> How do you stop eating sugar?
 You... _stop eating sugar_.
 How do you go to the gym/work out regularly? _Go to the gym and work out regularly_.